6 Do's and Don'ts When You Have an Overweight Child to Help Her Get Fitter, Not Fatter

 When I started piling on the pounds as a teenager, my parents were busy with their careers and three other kids.
 They didn't pay attention until I had packed on 40 pounds to my 5 foot, 2 inch frame and could no longer fit into any of my clothes.
 Then, once they took notice, they only focused on it as a weight issue and and only saw one solution: eating less.

 My sudden and dramatic weight gain, however, was a symptom of a bigger problem—clinical depression— that had begun with my first menstrual cycle.
 According to a study in the American Journal of Public Health, kids who suffer from depression are more likely to gain weight.
 If my parents had taken me to a pediatrician when I began isolating from friends and was no longer participating in my favorite activities, they could have saved me from so much misery.
 Instead, my profound sadness manifested itself in weight gain, a lack of energy, and a sedentary lifestyle.
-My mom and dad always assumed I was depressed because of my weight gain but, in reality, my weight was a response to my depression.
+My mom and dad always assumed I was depressed because of my weight gain but, in reality, my weight gain was in response to my depression.

 2. Don't Become Your Child's Diet and Exercise Coach.
 Consult a Professional.

 Parents head down the wrong road when they start nitpicking their child's appearance, criticizing her weight, monitoring her caloric intake, and pushing her to exercise.
-The more parents urge their child to lose weight— making it the center of their relationship— the more the child resents it and resists.
+The more parents urge their child to lose weight—making it the center of their relationship—the more the child resents it and resists.
 Kids want unconditional love from mom and dad—something they don't get from the rest of the world that judges so harshly.

 Youngsters don't take kindly to nagging, especially when they're teens.
 While moms and dads think they're acting responsibly and showing concern, all the child hears is: I'm no good.
 They don't love me.
 They're ashamed of me.
-Words of advice coming from of a professional—a doctor, nutritionist, life coach, counselor, or exercise instructor —are far more powerful and less hurtful than those from a parent.
+Words of advice coming from of a professional—a doctor, nutritionist, life coach, counselor, or exercise instructor—are far more powerful and less hurtful than those from a parent.

 3. Acknowledge the Genetic Component of Obesity.